-Six Town Housing's financial year runs, the same as Bury Council, from 1 April 2010 to 31 March 2011, therefore no adjustments are required regarding the accounting year.
+Six Town Housing's financial year runs, the same as Bury Council, from 1 April 2011 to 31 March 2012, therefore no adjustments are required regarding the accounting year.

 For Bury MBC Townside Fields Limited, the acquisition accounting basis for consolidation has been used because Bury Council has taken 100% control of the company.
+The company's financial year is the same as Bury Council.